 The other theology cites the text in John 4 as proof that my theology is wrong.
 Of course, this is mostly proclaimed because of them having either a pure ignorance of my theology or a bias against it.
 However, this text, as does other Scripture, absolutely exemplifies my theology completely, without contradiction.
 My marriage theology has no problem with this text, like theirs does, and, in fact, provides information within it, which CANNOT ever be discerned by the other theology.

 If this is the first article that you have read of mine, my marriage theology is pretty well documented in my previous articles in this blog and/or my book.
 Reading them will give you much more insight to Biblical marriage as I teach it.
-It is crucial, decisive, and absolutely vital that be understood and applied to every Christian’s life.
+It is crucial, decisive, and absolutely vital that this Biblical truth be understood and applied to every Christian’s life.

 When I am finished explaining my Biblical marital description of this Scripture text, you will have another understanding and witness of true Biblical marriage being revealed in the Word of God.
 Be aware, though, as to which version of the Bible you use, because a couple of revisions have changed the wording of the true text to accommodate their theology, which when this occurs, it should be abhorred and condemned by all true Christian believers.